Riverside, California, 1990

 “Lady Samurai,” the uniform said, offering it up.
 “She’s my fave.
 Yours too?”

 Mark shook his head and buried his face in his father’s neck, breathing deep.
-Papa smelled like aftershave, and hazelnuts and that pervasive tang Mark now knew too well: fear.
+Papa smelled like aftershave and hazelnuts, and that pervasive tang Mark now knew too well: fear.

-Papa shrugged at the uniform.
+Papa shrugged at the man.
 “Guess not?”